ewolden/vettu-hva/README.md

 ###Setting up a persistent Docker environment:

 See [Docker docs] (http://docs.docker.com/installation/) for installing Docker on various platforms.
 Download the Dockerfile from this repository.
-The Dockerfile needs to be in the same folder as the config file (see sample config.php and description below) to build the image.
+The Dockerfile needs to be in the same folder as the config file (see sample config.php and description below) to build the Docker image.
 Run this command to build the image:

 ```docker build -t imageName folder_with_config_and_dockerfile```